ArchFrosty/EA-IC2-reactor/README.md

-Evolutionary algorithm for creating IC2 nuclear reactor designs.
+Evolutionary algorithm for creating in Minecraft mod IndustrialCraft 2 nuclear reactor designs.
 Simulation is done using old version of https://github.com/MauveCloud/Ic2ExpReactorPlanner the code for this simulator is in the folder "simulator".
 Multithreaded evaluation of genomes for decent speed.

 ## DISCLAIMER - please read!